Torch Commentary from the Dominicans

 Torch provides a Catholic homily each week by Dominican friars; past homilies can be found on their site here

-Thirty-second Sunday in Ordinary Time (C)
+Third Sunday in Ordinary Time (A)

 BISHOP ROBERT BARRON

 Bishop Robert Barron is an acclaimed author, speaker, and theologian.
 He is also the founder of the global media ministry Word on Fire, which reaches millions of people by utilizing the tools of new media to draw people into or back to the Catholic Faith.

 The sacrifice of Christ and the sacrifice of the Eucharist are one single sacrifice: “The victim is one and the same: the same now offers through the ministry of priests, who then offered himself on the cross; only the manner of offering is different.”
 “And since in this divine sacrifice which is celebrated in the Mass, the same Christ who offered himself once in a bloody manner on the altar of the cross is contained and offered in an unbloody manner….this sacrifice is truly propitiatory.”
 (C.C.C.1367)

 St. Thomas Aquinas wrote that there are both sacramental and spiritual communions.
 Sacramental communion refers to the physical reception of the Eucharist.
 Spiritual communion involves “a real longing for union with Christ.”
 Ideally, reception of the Eucharist involves both dimensions.
 One must always want to receive regular sacramental Communion.
 However, St. Thomas tells us that a “complete spiritual Communion can even take place when we are unable to receive sacramentally, because ‘the effect of a sacrament can be secured if it is received by desire.’”